CBIIT/NCI-SLICE/README.md

-SLICE (SMARTS and Logic In ChEmistry): Fast generation of molecules, using advanced chemical synthesis logic and modern coding style
+#SLICE (SMARTS and Logic In ChEmistry): Fast generation of molecules, using advanced chemical synthesis logic and modern coding style

 This reposirtory contains 2 folders :

-- Examples : Four transforms and a set6 of building blocks
+***********

+**Examples:**

+This folder contains four transforms TF 2201, TF 2875, TF 6005 and TF 7009

+- BBS_Enamine_284k.tsv : The set of Enamine BBS of 284K
+- block1.tsv : target compound used for TF 7009

+- For each transform XXXX, there is :

+          - A TF_XXXX_Vj.jslice file needed to re-open in the SLICE Designer or to run it in the SLICE engine.
+          - A TF_XXXX_Vj.slice file easily readable by user to see the chemistry
+          - A XXXX_set_BBS_20.txt small set of compatibles Building blocks with 20 reactants

+- script_target_compound.sh : script file to generate molecules for a target compound.
+The command line to run it is :

+  ./script_target_compound.sh block1.tsv BBS_Enamine_284k.tsv TF_7009_v8.jslice SAVI-1.0.0-jar-with-dependencies.jar 5000

+***********

+**SLICE-public:**

-- SLICE-public : contains SLICE-engine and SLICE-GUI with release to install.
+This repository contains SLICE-engine and SLICE-GUI with release to install.
+There is a README for each of them for more details.